Naw-R/CART-253/Projects/2-Mod-Jam/frogfrogfrog/README.md

 - **Restart Button:** Added a restart button to allow players to easily restart the game from the win or loss screens.
 - **Instructions Screen:** Added an instructions menu to guide players through the gameplay.
 - **Start Button:** Introduced a start button on the intro and instructions screens to smoothly begin the game.
+- **Bad Fly Mechanic:** Introduced a new Bad fly character with increased size, distinct red body, and behavior to deduct points.